Top 5 Prerequisites for Medicine in Australia and New Zealand You Need To Have

 Although your written application will rarely ask you about your extracurricular activities (unlike in the US and the UK), the more diverse and in-depth your extracurricular profile is, the better you're likely to perform on your med entrance exams and interviews.

-So, let's be clear on what I mean by "extracurriculars".
+So, let's be clear on what we mean by "extracurriculars".
 There are three major criteria you should ensure your extracurricular activities hit:

-+ Medical Experience: i.e. shadowing a doctor in a hospital or general practice clinic or volunteering on medically-related activities.
-If shadowing a doctor, pharmacy/dental/physio work is less impressive because taking part in actual medical ecs demonstrates a specific passion, not just an interest in "health sciences"
+Medical Experience: i.e. shadowing a doctor in a hospital or general practice clinic or volunteering on medically-related activities.
+If shadowing a doctor, pharmacy/dental/physio work is less impressive because taking part in medical extracurriculars demonstrates a specific passion, not just an interest in "health sciences".

-As for the rest of you, it really doesn't matter what extracurricular activities you participate in as long as you hit the three aforementioned criteria and get involved early enough to make an impact and stand out.
+Otherwise, it really doesn't matter what extracurricular activities you participate in as long as you include the three aforementioned criteria and get involved early enough to make an impact and stand out.

 What Subjects Are Needed to Become a Doctor?

-The good news is it doesn't matter whether you do IB, NCEA, CIE or any other curriculum – you can get into New Zealand/Australian med school!
+The good news is, it doesn't matter whether you do IB, NCEA, CIE or any other curriculum – you can get into New Zealand/Australian medical school!

 The bad news?
 There are a few subjects you should take to increase your chances of getting into your dream med program.
-Usually, unis want to see chemistry and a mid-level maths subject but let's let the uni requirements speak for themselves.
+Usually, universities want to see chemistry and a mid-level maths subject but let's let the university requirements speak for themselves.